-Stage 3 (2025-2027 and beyond): Expansion to develop impact from Open Science

-Deployment of federated research infrastructures with functionality that allows multiple European research communities to deliver impactful Open Science.
+Stage 3 (2025-2027 and beyond): Expansion to develop impact from Open Science Deployment of federated research infrastructures with functionality that allows multiple European research communities to deliver impactful Open Science.
 In addition to European infrastructures, the national research infrastructures delivered from the Member States and Associated Countries in particular will help in this expansion phase.

 The Multi-Annual Roadmap (MAR) 2025-2027 builds on the earlier roadmaps (MAR 2021-2022 and MAR 2023-2024) and the work programmes of the EC following from those.
-In the following we present the process to develop the MAR for the period 2025-2027 and its outcome.
-In this document (SRIA 1.2) the focus is dominantly on the priorities for 2025 and the remaining priorities should be seen as preliminary orientations for years 2026-2027.
-This is done to align with the planning of Horizon Europe programme, which foresees the publication of a Work Programme for 2025 followed by a Work Programme for 2026-2027.
+The MAR 2025 was detailed in SRIA v1.2; information about it can be found in Appendix B of the present document.
+In the following we present the process to develop the MAR for the period 2026-2027 and its outcomes.
+This document (SRIA 1.3) contains a revised and more up-to-date list of priorities for the years 2026-2027 than was included in SRIA 1.2, reflecting recent and current progress in the development of EOSC.
+Structuring the MAR into priorities for 2025 and for 2026-2027 aligns with the planning of the Horizon Europe programme, which will publish a Work Programme for 2025 followed by a Work Programme for 2026-2027.